FYW 101: Writing Studio

 Rebuilding a City

-In this course we will examine the issues inner-city youth have to deal with on a daily basis.
-The failing school system, the impact of drugs, and lack of parental involvement are some of the issues we will analyze.
+In this course students will examine the issues afflicting the inner-city and how the issues trickle down to the youth.
+Some of the issues that impact the inner-city are the failing school systems, the impact of drugs, food disparities, inadequate housing, and the lack of parental involvement but the root of the problem may be in the hands of the government.
 We will study historical patterns and follow current news to explore the issues, with the expectation of finding solutions for those communities.
 Some of the questions this class will consider are: Is the school system failing the youth or are the youth just not taking advantage of valuable opportunities?
-What decisions are the youth faced with when drugs and school are involved?
-What, if anything, can the community do to tackle these issues?
+What decisions are the youth faced with when drugs are involved?
+What, if anything, can the parents do to tackle these issues?

 Life is One Big Lesson